lemonlabsuk/scala-uri/README.md

 ### Latest snapshot builds

-Add the Sonatype OSS repo to your SBT build configuration:
+For the latest snapshot builds, add the Sonatype OSS repo to your SBT build configuration:

 ```scala
 resolvers += "Sonatype OSS" at "http://oss.sonatype.org/content/public"